Expert Advice On Improving Your Home

 Verify Proper Licensing and Insurance

-When contacting potential installation providers, always verify that they are properly licensed, bonded, and insured with both general liability and workers compensation coverage.
-This protects you if any injuries or accidents happen.
-Ask for current licensing and insurance papers from potential providers.
+When getting in touch with potential installation providers, always make sure that they are licensed, bonded, and insured with both general liability and workers compensation policies.
+This protects you if any injuries or accidents occur.
+Request current licensing and insurance papers from potential providers.

 Choose Reputable Brands